 Since then I have also replaced my trusty old plastic mug, 60g, with a plastic measuring beaker, 38g, that is also useful for the correct amount of water for freeze-dried meals.
 Saving = 22g.

-My total pack weight, including food, is now down to around 9kg.
-At one time it used to be between 12 and 13kg.
-A noticeable difference is that it is no longer the struggle it used to be to pick it up and get my arms in the shoulder straps, while overall my trips are more comfortable and pleasant, without the feeling that my feet are sinking into the ground half an inch with each step..
+In May 2018 my total pack weight, without food or water, is down to 8.373 kg (18.5 lb).
+My food weighs another 1.8 kg (just under 4 lb) so with a litre of water (2.2 lb) the grand total is 11.17 kg (24.56 lb).
+At one time it used to be far heavier.
+A noticeable difference is that it is no longer the struggle it used to be to pick it up and get my arms in the shoulder straps, while overall my trips are more comfortable and pleasant, without the feeling that my feet are sinking into the ground half an inch with each step.